ragardner/tktrees/DOCUMENTATION.md

 To delete a column right click on the column you wish to delete and select Delete column.
 Note you cannot delete a parent column if it is the only parent column in the sheet and you cannot a delete a parent column if you are currently viewing it.

-#### Conversion using mapping (find and replace using multiple values in a table)
+#### Find and replace using multiple values in a table

-By right clicking in the sheet while multiple cells are selected you can bring up the find and replace window, you can also access it under the Edit menu.
-Click on the tab labelled Replace using mapping.
+Replace all using a table of values can be accessed through the Edit menu.

 This allows a large scale find and replace using a 2 column table, column 1 is the values to find and column 2 the corresponding values to replace them with.